RANSOMWARE | 5 MIN READ

 How Can I Stay Protected from Ransomware?

+According to a recent survey from IBM, only 38% of state and local government employees are trained on ransomware prevention.
 While you cannot with 100% certainty prevent a ransomware attack, there are steps you can take to lessen the odds that a hackers breaks into your system to install it.

 Stay Current with Security Patches and Software Updates

 Many people forget or push off updating their anti-virus software or upgrading their firewall.

 While we know this process can be a nuisance, every day that you wait to update your cyber security infrastructure after new versions emerge leaves you more vulnerable to ransomware attacks.

 If you are able to, enable auto-updates on all security software and schedule any updates for late at night when you're not using your computer.

 Weak passwords are one of the easiest ways that a hacker can break into your network and install ransomware.
 Consider both strengthening your passwords and protecting where they're stored to better leverage your cyber security infrastructure.

 A main focus of any password policy should be to limit how much you write down your passwords.
 Writing a password down anywhere leaves it susceptible to being found by hackers.
 If you have too many passwords to remember, consider a secure password-storing program such as MyGlue.